HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_06/Exercise_06_15/Exercise_06_15.md

 It would be possible to make s a plain reference and still be able to compile the code.
 It is however, as stated above, better to declare it const since s is not suposed to be altered by find_char.

 The parameter occurs can not be a reference to const since its value is altered inside the body of find_char.
-The
+The program would not compile if